BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: : An Online ABR Algorithm

-is a control parameter that is bounded the R.H.S term to guarantee the required buffer level for \algName is less than $Q_{max}$.
-Constraint \eqref{eq:alg_single_bitrate} limits \algName to download at most one segment for each tile. \algName selects the near-optimal bitrates of chunk $k$ by finding a decision vector $\textbf{a}(k) = [a_{k, 1, 1}, a_{k, 1, 2}, ..., a_{k, 1, M}, a_{k, 2, 1}, ..., a_{k, D, M}]$ that maximizes the value of $\eta(k, a(k))$ in Equation~\eqref{eq:alg_maximization}.
-When the buffer level exceeds $V (v_M + \gamma \delta)$, the algorithm decides to wait and download nothing (entering idle state).
+is a control parameter bounded by the R.H.S term to guarantee that the required buffer level for \algName is less than $Q_{\max}$.
+Constraint \eqref{eq:alg_single_bitrate} limits \algName to select at most one bitrate for each tile. \algName selects the near-optimal bitrates of chunk $k$ by finding a decision vector $\textbf{a}(k) = [a_{k, 1, 1}, a_{k, 1, 2}, ..., a_{k, 1, M}, a_{k, 2, 1}, ..., a_{k, D, M}]$ that maximizes the value of $\eta(k, a(k))$ in Equation~\eqref{eq:alg_maximization}.
+When the buffer level exceeds $V\delta (v_M + \gamma \delta)$, the algorithm enters the idle state and downloads nothing.
 In this situation, \algName waits for $\Delta$ seconds and repeats the bitrate selection for that chunk again.
-The selection of $\Delta$ could be dynamic as suggested in~\cite{spiteri2020bola}, the algorithm waits until the buffer level reaches $Q(t_0) \leq V(v_M + \gamma \delta )$.
+The selection of $\Delta$ could be dynamic as suggested in~\cite{spiteri2020bola}, the algorithm waits until the buffer level reaches $Q(t_0) \leq V\delta(v_M + \gamma \delta )$.
 We note that our theoretical analysis is valid even with a dynamic waiting time.
-The pseudocode for action taken by \algName for segment $k$ is described in Algorithm \ref{alg:alg_pseu}.